 When using social media ads, make sure they visually align with your presence on the corresponding social media site.
 When someone sees a display ad on a website, they should instantly recognize you.
 That’s because you’re using branding elements consistent with your brand.

-Even when you post a text ad on AdWords, the language you use reminds people of your brand.
+Even when you post a text ad on Ads, the language you use reminds people of your brand.

 Brand Your Business for Success